hamidreza-ghader/MBT/README.md

     [PATH-TO-MODEL-BUILDING-TOOL-HOME]/dependencies/moses/bin/

-Now the tool can be used by calling it using the command given in the example above.
+Now the tool can be used by calling it using the command given in the example below.

+## How to Use
-a sample calling of the script is as follows:
+A sample calling of the script is as follows:

     ./build-models-from-wordAligned-bitext.pl --input-files-prefix=aligned
     --experiment-dir=./expdir  --dependencies=./dependencies --f=chinese --e=english